ozzmosis123/Matplotlib-Challenge/README.md

 Capomulin and ramicane had the lowest tumor volume averages as is shown in the box plots.

-Capmulin and Ramicane had the most mice do their regimen.
+Capmulin and Ramicane had the most mice on their regimen.

 The male and female mouse distribution was very equal.